- Off road parking

 - Washing machine

 Bala 3 miles.
 A superb semi-detached, stone-built cottage on a 220 acre farm, situated amidst the foothills of the Berwyn Mountains.
 This Bala cottage commands spectacular views of Mount Arenig and the Upper Dee Valley and is only 3 miles from the market town of Bala.
 At this Bala cottage, there are two ground floor twin bedrooms and a large wet room, which may be suitable for the accompanied disabled.
 The rest of the accommodation at this Bala cottage is made up of an open plan living area with fitted kitchen and a sitting area with magnificent views and comfortable furnishings, as well as a front patio with furniture, perfect for dining alfresco.
-With access to a 1.5 mile 'on farm' walk which encompasses views over Lake Bala and stunning countryside, this Bala cottage will suit the more adventurous visitor.
+With access to a 1.5 mile on-farm walk which encompasses views over Lake Bala and stunning countryside, this Bala cottage will suit the more adventurous visitor.
 The nearby town of Bala is famous for its excellent watersports including windsurfing, rafting, canoeing and fishing.
 A wonderful Bala cottage for a holiday all year round.
-Note: This cottage can be booked with refs 2826, 9759 and 20309 to accommodate 15 people.
+Note: This cottage can be booked with Refs 2826, 9759 and 20309, together they sleep 15.

 - Last minute

 Corwen 11 miles; Dolgellau 18 miles; Llangollen 22 miles; Betws-y-Coed 29 miles.